 How Much Will I Get Paid While on Leave?

 Employees that are taking leave must be paid at either their regular rate or minimum wage (whichever is higher), two-thirds of their regular rate, or a set amount per day depending on their specific reason for taking leave.

 Seek Legal Assistance Today

-If your rights under FFCRA have been violated in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City.
+If your rights under FFCRA have been violated in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.